LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 Another investigation was carried out, reporting another massive breach which affected 500 million in 2014 but botched its response.
 The security team at Yahoo had knew about what Yahoo report as a ‘state-sponsored hacker’ had stolen backup copies of backup files, containing personal details on users.
 The reason it was finally brought to light, two years after the breach, was because of a stolen database purportedly went up sale on the black market [9].

-It wasn’t until much recently that new information had been obtained by Yahoo, where it showed that all user accounts had been affected, the 3 billion figure including accounts that were opened but never or briefly used.
+It wasn’t until much recently that additional information had been obtained by Yahoo, where it showed that all user accounts had been affected, the 3 billion figure including accounts that were opened but never or briefly used.
 In response, Yahoo emailed notifications to additional users that were affected.

 The following breaches had affected a deal with Verizon where following the newer information about the first breach, lowering it by $350 million from Verizon’s original offer to buy the company and brought about 43 class action lawsuits against Yahoo.
 The original deal had closed in July 2017.

-#### 3.2.1 NHS Cyber-Attack
+#### 3.2.2 NHS Cyber-Attack
 NHS trusts were hit by a huge ransomware attack in May 2017, where more than a third of the trusts throughout England and Scotland were disrupted by the ransomware.
 As a result of this, at least 6,900 NHS appointments were cancelled but no data relating to patients was compromised.
 There was no evidence that any NHS organisation paid the ransom but the cost of the incident remained unknown [10].

 The Ransomware in question was called ‘WannaCry’.
 A file encryption software, that encrypts the PCs files, that prevents user access to the PC and demands a payment to be made, in bitcoin, to decrypt them, usually demanding $300 in bitcoin.
 The Vulnerability that WannaCry exploits is in the Windows implementation of the Server Message Block (SMB) Protocol, which helps nodes on a network communicate [11].

 The issue was that out of 236 trusts, 88 had failed the required cyber-security standards and a lack of action on critical alerts from NHS digital.
 Computers at the NHS were running the old Windows XP operating system, which were vulnerable due to the stopped support on 8 April 2014 [12].
 A patch had been brought out but it was also discovered that also the Windows 7 OS was vulnerable, but that operating system was still supported.
 A plan was developed to help counteract such attacks, it wasn’t seen through properly, with poor management, lack of testing and the fact that it was not communicated properly.

-### 3.3	Software Development Process
+### 3.3	Mitigating Software Vulnerabilities

-### 3.4 Issues of the Process

-### 3.5 Conclusion
+### 3.4	Conclusion

-##### 3.6 References
+##### 3.5 References
 1. Software Development. [online].
 Techopedia.
 Available from: <https://www.techopedia.com/definition/16431/software-development>.
 [Accessed 19 February 2018].
+2. Elysium Academy Private Limited (2017).
+What are the Software Development Life Cycle (SDLC) phases? [online].
+LinkedIn.
+Available from: <https://www.linkedin.com/pulse/what-software-development-life-cycle-sdlc-phases-private-limited>.
+[Accessed 2 March 2018].
+3. Duncan Haughey (2014).
+REQUIREMENTS GATHERING 101. [online].
+Project Smart.
+Available from: <https://www.projectsmart.co.uk/requirements-gathering.php>.
+[Accessed 02 March 2018].
+4. Tree Swing Project Management [online]. (n.d).
+Available from: <https://www.tamingdata.com/2010/07/08/the-project-management-tree-swing-cartoon-past-and-present/>.
+[Accessed 02 March 2018].
-2. Margaret Rouse, Matthew Haughn (2014). vulnerability. [online].
+5. Margaret Rouse, Matthew Haughn (2014). vulnerability. [online].
 WhatIs.com.
 Available from: <http://whatis.techtarget.com/definition/vulnerability>.
 [Accessed 19 February 2018].
-3. SecureList [online]. (n.d).
+6. SecureList [online]. (n.d).
 Available from: <https://securelist.com/threats/software-vulnerabilities/>.
 [Accessed 19 February 2018].
-4. Apple Developer [online].
+7. Apple Developer [online].
 (2016).
 Available from: <https://developer.apple.com/library/content/documentation/Security/Conceptual/SecureCodingGuide/Articles/TypesSecVuln.html>.
 [Accessed 19 February 2018].
-5. Inter Process Communication (IPC). [online].
+8. Inter Process Communication (IPC). [online].
 Techopedia.
 Available from: <https://www.techopedia.com/definition/3818/inter-process-communication-ipc>.
 [Accessed 19 February 2018].
-6. OWASP (2016).
+9. OWASP (2016).
 Insecure Temporary File [online].
 Available from: <https://www.owasp.org/index.php/Insecure_Temporary_File>.
 [Accessed 19 February 2018].
-7. Jonathan Stempel, Jim Finkle (2017).
+10. Jonathan Stempel, Jim Finkle (2017).
 Yahoo says all three billion accounts hacked in 2013 data theft. [online].
 Reuters.
 Available from: <https://www.reuters.com/article/us-yahoo-cyber/yahoo-says-all-three-billion-accounts-hacked-in-2013-data-theft-idUSKCN1C82O1>.
 [Accessed 20 February 2018].
-8. Vindu Goel, Nichole Perlroth (2016).
+11. Vindu Goel, Nichole Perlroth (2016).
 Yahoo Says 1 Billion User Accounts Were Hacked. [online].
 The New York Times.
 Available from: <https://www.nytimes.com/2016/12/14/technology/yahoo-hack.html>.
 [Accessed 26 February 2018].
-9. Michael Kan (2017).
+12. Michael Kan (2017).
 Yahoo execs botched its response to 2014 breach, investigation finds. [online].
 CSO.
 Available from: <https://www.csoonline.com/article/3176181/security/yahoo-execs-botched-its-response-to-2014-breach-investigation-finds.html>.
 [Accessed 26 February 2018].
-10. NHS 'could have prevented' WannaCry ransomware attack (2017). [online].
+13. NHS 'could have prevented' WannaCry ransomware attack (2017). [online].
 BBC News.
 Available from: <http://www.bbc.co.uk/news/technology-41753022>.
 [Accessed 1 March 2018].
-11. Josh Fruhlinger (2017).
+14. Josh Fruhlinger (2017).
 What is WannaCry ransomware, how does it infect, and who was responsible? [online].
 CSO.
 Available from: <https://www.csoonline.com/article/3227906/ransomware/what-is-wannacry-ransomware-how-does-it-infect-and-who-was-responsible.html>.
 [Accessed 1 March 2018].
-12. Support for Windows XP ended [online].
+15. Support for Windows XP ended [online].
 (2014).
 Available from: <https://www.microsoft.com/en-gb/windowsforbusiness/end-of-xp-support>.
 [Accessed 1 March 2018].

 ## 4. Evaluation